top of page

 Volunteers

 Do you have a love for gardening?
-The garden is made possible entirerly through volunteers.
+The garden is made possible entirely through volunteers!

-Working in the garden is a great opportunity for anyone with a green thumb or who are eager to learn about organic gardening.
+Working in the garden is a great opportunity for anyone with a green thumb or who is eager to learn about organic gardening.
 The need is especially great in the spring and summer.
 Garden volunteers would work directly with the appointed master gardener in charge of the project.
-If you would like to get involved you may contact us here.
+If you would like to get involved, contact us.

 Why Heirloom?

-Produce from our garden is grown from seeds that are at least 100 years old.
+Produce from this garden is grown from seeds that are at least 100 years old.
 We like to grow food the way the Atkins and Johnson families did!

 Honey

-In March of 2014 two bee hives were moved to the property.
-The bees seem to really like the farm, and their honey production reflects that!
-Nestled near the Big Shoal Farm, our bees have fields of sunflowers, pumpkins, and corn, as well fields of clover and wildflowers to enjoy.
-Further north on the property the museum’s heirloom garden is filled with melon patches, tomatoes plants, rows of flowers and other treats honey bees love.
+In March 2014, two bee hives were moved to the property.
+The bees seem to like the farm, and their honey production reflects that!
+Nestled near the Big Shoal Farm, our bees have fields of sunflowers, pumpkins, and corn, as well as fields of clover and wildflowers to enjoy.
+Further north on the property, the museum’s heirloom garden is filled with melon patches, tomato plants, rows of flowers, and other treats honey bees love.
 Honey is harvested twice a year in - first in June and then again in August.
 The honey produced from August into the fall is enough for the bees to live on during the winter.
 Bees go back inside their hive and remain dormant throughout the cold winter months, eating their stored honey until spring.
 City staff and volunteers bottle and label the harvested honey for sale in our museum store.
 All proceeds from the sale of honey go to support the Atkins-Johnson Farm and Museum.